How do I know if Homebirth is right for me?

 What does it cost / Do you accept insurance?

-The cost of a homebirth with MVM is $2800, to be paid in full by 40 weeks, through an individualized payment plan that works for you, with a discount of $300 if you pay in full by 20 weeks.
+The cost of a homebirth with MVM is $3200, to be paid in full by 36 weeks.
+We offer flexible, individualized payment plans based on your needs.
+We also offer a discount of $400 if you pay in full by 20 weeks.
 This is a global fee, which includes all of your prenatal care(no matter when you start care), labor and birth, and postpartum care for mom and baby up to 8 weeks postpartum.
 Additional costs to consider are you birthkit, extra supplies if you are planning a waterbirth(about $65), cost of nutritional supplements, and lab and ultrasound fees.

-I do not file insurance.
+I do not file with insurance.
 Insurance does not contract with Certified Professional Midwives in Oklahoma.
 Your insurance will often cover your lab work and ultrasounds.
-Occasionally, you can file with your insurance to reimburse you for an out of network provider.
+You may also file with your insurance for reimbursement for out of network coverage.
+I'm happy to help you with this process, but I do not communicate with your insurance provider directly.

 Do you carry pain medication?